Convex valuations, from Whitney to Nash: Introduction and results

 It would be interesting to extend the results and methods of Theorem \ref{mthm:extensionFinArrang} to submanifolds $Z\subset\Gr_k(\R^n)$ more general than those in Theorem \ref{mthm:nashThm2}.
 In fact, the proof ot the latter amounts to an adaptation of the the proof of Theorem \ref{mthm:extensionFinArrang} in the simplest case of i) when every two subspaces intersect trivially.
-When non-trivial intersections are allowed, rather restrictive geometric assumptions on the allowed intersections between subspaces of $Z$ emerge as one attempts to pass from finite subsets to submanifolds.